 - Refrain from any attempt to influence any operational decision, including but not limited to individual admissions, personnel or purchasing decisions except when such is an issue at a Board meeting; and no Trustee shall have any communications about a grievance with any person with a pending grievance.

-The Board of Trustees shall have the authority to censure a Trustee who is found by the Board to have violated the Trustee’s duties, the Statement of Board Conduct or any other provision of these Bylaws.
-In order for the Board to censure a Trustee, the Trustee must be found to have violated a specific statute or law or the Board Bylaws.
-Such a finding shall be made to the Board only after an investigation by the Board or the Board’s designee.
-The investigation must include an opportunity for the Board member to respond to the specific allegation(s) that the Trustee has breached.
+The Board of Trustees shall have the authority to censure a Trustee who is found by the Board to have violated the Trustee’s duties, federal or state law, Board policy, the Statement of Board Conduct or any other provision of these Bylaws.
+A finding of such a violation shall be made only after an investigation by the Board or the Board’s designee.
+The investigation must include an opportunity for the Board member to respond to the specific allegation(s).
 A censure of a Trustee will require a super majority (two thirds) vote of all members of the Board of Trustees.
 For purposes of the provision, “censure” shall mean a reprimand of a person through means of a written order or resolution for specified conduct.

 The Board shall elect the following officers from among their members: a Chair, Vice Chair, Secretary, and other officers as deemed necessary.